Esercitazione durante il Master in Management dei Beni Culturali

 Palazzo Spinelli Non Profit Association was founded in 1998.
 Palazzo Spinelli's aim is to safeguard world cultural heritage by promoting, organising and managing initiatives for the study, conservation, restoration, promotion and fruition of cultural and artistic heritage.

-Palazzo Spinelli operates in over thirty different countries, organising training schemes and refresher courses for people working in the field of cultural heritage management, conservation, restoration, cultural and environmental tourism and also event organisation.
+Palazzo Spinelli operates in over thirty different countries, organising training schemes and refresher courses for people working in the field of cultural heritage management, conservation, restoration, cultural and environmental tourism and events organisation.
 The association also carries out projects in collaboration with public authorities and private companies such as the European Commission, UNESCO and the Italian Foreign Ministry.
-Our work with the Ministry is carried out in the framework of cooperation agreements in the fields of Science, Technology and Culture underwritten by over 40 governments worldwide.
+Our work with the Ministry is carried out in the framework of cooperation agreements in the fields of Science, Technology and Culture underwritten by over 60 governments worldwide.

 Palazzo Spinelli promotes the idea that teaching does not just have an affect on the human, civil and cultural conscience of students, but also serves to transfer essential wide-ranging knowledge, and professional awareness as well as providing the skills to recognise and adapt to our changing society and business world.